richard-vock/harmont/README.md

 Color channel data is assumed to be in [0,1]; normals are assumed to be normalized.

 You can use the '+' and '-' keys to change the size factor of rendered splats.
+Right mouse drag rotates the view, middle mouse drag pans and scrolling zooms in/out.